Dudukun/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a function that executes x times a function.

-The function must be visible from outside
-Prototype: function (x, theFunction)
+Update this script by adding a new function incr that increments the integer value.

 You are not allowed to use var